cnb1/SeekingCryptoAlpha/README.md

 -----------------------------------------------------------------------------------------------
 ToDo
+- get the post request from the front end to properly return the value
 - need only one price thread there shouldnt be more than one
 	- this will require the price thread to get kicked off when there is atleast one user trading